LisaHackett97/fun-space-quiz/README.md

 carousel/figures imgs on smaller screens were not taken up full width and looked strected vertically removed mainconatiner as not needed, g-0 on the carousel row and added some adjustements to carousel items and figures on a media screen: width, margins and pasdding
-Decided that it looked better to make the prev and next indicators transparent on small screens and change color of the icons
+Decided that it looked better to make the prev and next indicators transparent on small screens and change color of the icons Then realised h1 were not showing as expected, update the way rows were showing on game and learn pages, changed margins for conatienrs and h1

 ### Performance and accessibility Testing